 NOTE: The PE and resulting adjustments should meet the MR requirement that the objective of preventing failures of SSCs through maintenance is appropriately balanced against the objective of minimizing unavailability of SSCs due to monitoring or preventive maintenance.

+03.02 Quality Control.
+Additional guidance can be found in IP 43004, “Inspection of Commercial Grade Dedication.”

-03. Identification and Resolution of Problems.
+03.03 Identification and Resolution of Problems.
 PI&R are integral and essential elements of maintenance effectiveness; therefore the specific guidance in this inspection procedure covers review of licensee PI&R in the maintenance effectiveness area.
 Guidance on the conduct of PI&R inspections in general is contained in IP 711152.

 71111.12-04 RESOURCE ESTIMATE